Here are a few things to keep in mind before signing up for a trip:

 Costs vary considerably from trip to trip.
 They can include, fuel, camping fees, gear hire, food and national park entry.

 Fuel money is generally collected by the leader towards the end of a trip and distributed equally among the drivers.
-For larger trips such as the Blue Mountains Extravaganza, petrol money is collected in advance at the pre-trip.
+For larger trips with many participants, fuel money is collected in advance at the pre-trip.

-Non-members cannot hire gear from the club in their own name.
+Non-members cannot hire gear from the club.
 Members may hire gear on behalf of a non-member in some instances.
 For more information see the gear hire rules.